Satyarth-Sahu17/AstraaPath/README.md

 ---

 # 📜 **License**
 MIT License

-Copyright (c) 2025 Sree Vishishta, Shravani Dhuri and Satyarth Sahu,
+Copyright (c) 2025 Sree Vishishta, Shravani Dhuri & Satyarth Sahu.

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal